-Getting your baby to sleep is one of the biggest challenges a mother faces.
+Getting your baby to sleep is one of the biggest challenges a parent faces.

-You can read all the baby sleep information out there, but every child is different and one baby routine approach may work for someone else but not for you.
+You can read all the baby sleep information out there, but every child is different so with baby sleep training one baby routine approach may work for someone else but not for you.

 One thing you can try is a baby sleep training method.
 Some are controversial and some might not work for you and your baby, but take a look and see if any sound like they’d suit your situation.

 Baby sleep training: Bedtime baby routine methods explained

 You can start this baby sleep training method when your baby is 10-12 weeks old if you think it could work for you.

 Grandma and baby expert, Dr Miriam Stoppard, tried the three-day rapid return method on her three-month-old granddaughter, to encourage her to fall asleep in her cot.

 She said: ‘When your baby cries, wait one minute and then go in to see them.
 Rub or pat their back, but don’t speak.
 When they’ve stopped crying, leave the room.
 When the baby cries again, wait a minute and then go back in and do the same thing.’

 Dr Stoppard says she had to go in 28 times the first night, but after two nights this was down to five times.